-Mexicans have a love affair with chile and lime, so it makes perfect sense that Tajín seasoning was created by a Mexican company.
+Mexicans cuisine makes great use of chili and lime, so it makes perfect sense that Tajín seasoning was created by a Mexican company.
 For those of you not familiar with the product, it is a simple seasoning mix consisting of dried and ground red chilies, sea salt, dehydrated lime juice, and a tiny bit of an anti-caking agent.
 There are no artificial flavors, no artificial colorants, no sugar, and no difficult-to-pronounce ingredients.

 Thankfully that Mexican company has been exporting their product all over the world, so it's no longer just Mexicans that can enjoy Tajín.